rbb-aledade/aledade-task/terraform_vpc-instance/README.md

+Before we applying our terraform files, we need to create an S3 bucket for each environment!
+The bucket name will be added in _.tfvars_ files.

 In the configurations folder, update the variables for VPCs and Instances for each environment.

 After the variables are entered, in the terraform root folder;